bthomas279/health-rating-app-mlmodel/README.md

 This aspect of the project has two goals: to create machine learning models to predict the mental health of students, and to create user-tailored visualizations of specific data.
 Both of these features are then sent back to the main server to be viewed by the user.

 ## Features
-- Extracts user data information collected by Node.js to have the ML models predict current mental health.
+- Grabs user data information collected by Node.js to have the ML models predict current mental health.
-- Extracts user data information collected by Node.js to create Matplotlib visualizations.
+- Grabs user data information collected by Node.js to create Matplotlib visualizations.
-- Extraction and reponses are performed by a serverless FastAPI server.
+- Extraction and responses are performed by a serverless FastAPI server.

 ## Project Structure
 ```